pycontribs/pyrax/README.md

 	* username
 	* API key
 * Python 2.7
-	* Not yet tested yet with other Python versions.
+	* pyrax is not yet tested yet with other Python versions.
 Please post feedback about what works or does not work with other versions.
+See the **Support and Feedback** section below for where to post.

 ## Installation
 The best way to install **pyrax** is by using [pip](http://www.pip-installer.org/en/latest/) to get the latest official release:

 	pip install pyrax

-> Note: during the beta period, the above will not work.
-Use the github install below

 If you would like to work with the current development state of pyrax, you can install directly from trunk on GitHub: